Sol White: Negro league writings

 White's History of Colored Base Ball was the first book devoted to black professional baseball, and it would remain the only one for more than 60 years, until Robert W. Peterson published Only the Ball Was White in 1970.
 Today only five copies are known to exist.

 Sol White's career as a baseball writer would continue with a series of articles on "colored baseball" in the Cleveland Advocate, a black newspaper, in 1919.
 After he moved to the east coast in the 1920s he wrote articles and columns for the New York Age and the New York Amsterdam News.

 In 1927 the Pittsburgh Courier reported that White "has a new book he would like to publish, a kind of second edition to his old one, bringing the game from 1907 down to date, and if there is anybody anywhere in sports circles who thinks enough of what has gone before to help Sol print his record, he will be glad to hear from them.
 Without a doubt this record will prove valuable in years to come."
 This second book on black baseball by Sol White never appeared.

 Personal life

 Sol White married Florence Fields on March 15, 1906.
 Their first child, a son named Paran Walter White (named after Sol's older brother), was born later that year.
 A second son, a boy, died when he was only two days old in August 1907.
 Paran died of kidney disease in April 1908.
 A third child, a daughter named Marion, lived to adulthood and survived her father.
 Florence and Sol White appear to have become separated at some point before 1930.

 When White was inducted into the National Baseball Hall of Fame in 2006, no family member was present, so Commissioner of Baseball Bud Selig accepted his plaque on the family's behalf.

+In September 2024 an Ohio Historical Marker was placed in Bellaire, Ohio at the city park, Union Square, to remember the town's native son.